btskinner/lowinc_enroll_mrp_rep/README.md

 This repository contains the replication files for

-> Skinner, Benjamin T. and Doyle, William R., Predicting postsecondary
+> Skinner, Benjamin T. and Doyle, William R. (forthcoming) Predicting postsecondary
 > attendance by family income in the United States using multilevel
-> regression with poststratification (April 5, 2022).
-Available at
+> regression with poststratification. _Economics of Educatoin Review_ Available at
 > SSRN: http://dx.doi.org/10.2139/ssrn.3054231